1587/speaking-exam/04-offer是否要跟家里人交流.md

 My answer:

 ```
-I bought my computer over internet on may this year, because the old one is broken, so I must buy a new one.
+I bought my computer over internet on the August last year, because the old one is broken, so I must buy a new one.my son need a computer to do some online learning.

 I think computers are more sold online, because the price is cheaper online
 and I can easily get more information about the computer.